Employment Class Action Attorneys in California

 - Filing the Lawsuit: A lead plaintiff, also known as the “class representative,” initiates the lawsuit on behalf of the group, known as the “class.”
 The plaintiffs’ attorneys prepare and file the complaint, outlining the legal claims and the relief sought.

-- Discovery Phase: Formal process of exchanging information between parties.
+- Discovery Phase: The formal process of exchanging information between parties.
 This involves gathering evidence, such as documents, emails, and testimonies, to build the case.
 The plaintiffs’ attorneys work to prove that the defendant’s actions caused harm to the class.

 - Negotiation and Settlement: In many cases, the parties engage in settlement negotiations to resolve the case without going to trial.
 If a settlement is reached, the terms are presented to the court for approval to ensure the agreement is fair, reasonable, and in the best interests of the class.